 Early History of the Wittich family

-Another 195 words (14 lines of text) covering the years 1576, 1600, 1636, 1650, and 1736 are included under the topic Early Wittich History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Wittich research.
+Another 115 words (8 lines of text) covering the years 1576, 1600, 1636, 1650, and 1736 are included under the topic Early Wittich History in all our PDF Extended History products and printed products wherever possible.